chanhanxiang/jetbot/README.md

 <h2>Introduction</h2>

-Self-driving cars or autonomous cars have been receiving tremendous attention due to Deep Neural Network (DNN) that automate a lot of manual tasks of driving the car.
+Self-driving cars or autonomous cars technology have been receiving tremendous attention due to Deep Neural Network (DNN) that automate a lot of manual tasks of driving the car.
 Autonomous cars are vehicles that are capable of sensing their environment and moving safely with little or no human input.
 The vehicles can interpret sensory information to identify appropriate navigation paths, as well as obstacles and relevant signage.
 The main motivation is to minimise road accident due to human error or fatigue while driving.

 There a six different level of autonomous classification: